 Country risk in PNG is high.
 PNG has an OECD country credit grade of 6 and speculative grade sovereign debt ratings from two ratings agencies.
-These ratings underline PNG’s vulnerability to business, financial and economic setbacks.
+These ratings underline PNG’s vulnerability to business, financial and economic shocks.

 Risk of expropriation in PNG is moderate.
-This aligns with the poor scores around contract enforceability in the ease of doing business survey and the weak rule of law scores in the governance indicators.
+This aligns with the low scores around contract enforceability in the ease of doing business survey and the weak rule of law scores in the governance indicators.
 This makes it harder for investors to settle investment disputes.

 Political risk is moderate to high.
 Political risk reflects the potential for leadership challenges to inhibit progress of resource developments that leads to weaker outcomes for GDP growth, government finances and foreign exchange liquidity.
 Prime Minister James Marape will not face a potential leadership challenge until November 2020, as votes of no confidence cannot take place within 18 months of a Prime Minister’s appointment.